GarySimons/girlsrun/README.md

 I was having a problem with a couple of my grids when logged in as a super user.
 Both my **‘order history’** and **‘edit product’** pages had grids that were behaving badly and not showing the nav bar.
 In the **Inspect** view I could see that it was telling me that they were inside the message-container div which is only a thin column down the right of the page.
 As it was in the messages I felt it must be to do with my toast files.
 After much trial and error and some advice, it was tracked down to **not closing the div** in my toast-info.html file.
 That fixed, the pages looked great.

 ### Contact Us form
 When creating this form I used an line of **JavaScript** in the form that sends the emails to the GMail account I had set up for the website owner.
 This worked fine and emails were going to the address. **I was aware that it would be better if the JavaScript was in it's own seperate JavaScript file to be loaded in.** However, I couldn't get the emails to send once I removed this JavaScript.
 I finally asked for help, and had **five different tutors** try and fix this bug.
-After nearly two days of trying various ways to make it work, I was **advised** by the tutor to use the JavaScript in the form as before.
+After nearly two days of trying various ways to make it work, I was **advised** by the tutors to use the JavaScript in the form, as before.
 I'm frustrated that I wasn't able to fix this bug, but I thought it would be better if the form worked, rather than fail.
 Hopefully this could be fixed at a later date.

 ---